shawon1fb/EasyXConnect/README.md

 ## Contributing

-We welcome contributions to EasyConnect!
+We welcome contributions to EasyXConnect!
 If you'd like to contribute:

 1. Fork the repository
 2. Create a new branch for your feature or bug fix